🎉

 Intranet Sharepoint Jint

 SharePoint lays the foundation.
 But used alone, it quickly shows its design and engagement limits.
-That's where Jint comes in: a native extension that turns SharePoint into a modern, living, genuinely used intranet.
+That's where Jint SharePoint comes in: a native extension that turns SharePoint into a modern, living, genuinely used intranet.
+Today, more than 300 organizations and over a million active users run their intranet on SharePoint enhanced by Jint SharePoint.
 A few project examples.

 A complete communication intranet.
 News pages, rich editorial modules, rethought navigation, polished mobile experience, templates aligned with brand identity.